Winter Weather Information for 2020/21

 The closure of schools in the district may occur when we are experiencing severe winter weather conditions, or when it is simply unsafe to ask parents and staff to report to school due to hazardous road conditions.
 Again, I will determine by 5:45 a.m. whether or not to close schools in the district after assessing the situation with staff.

-Local radio and TV media outlets will be contacted prior to 6 a.m. with information regarding bus or route cancellations and school closures.
+We will notify local radio and TV media outlets prior to 6 a.m. with information regarding bus or route cancellations and school closures.
 News announcements usually begin after 6 a.m.
 They will not be notified about individual route changes due to conditions of specific roads.

 The following local radio stations will be contacted about inclement weather notifications: